jonrau1/AWS-ComplianceMachineDontStop/README.md

 6. Attach Remediation SNS Topic to your Inspector Assessment Target Group (Terraform does not yet support this)
     - Navigate to Inspector > Assessment Templates > <Your Assessment Template> > Manage SNS Topics > Select Your Remediation SNS Topic
     - Remove All Events *except* for `Findings Reported` & Save
+7. Navigate to AWS Glue Console and Edit your Crawlers, go into the `Output` section > `Configuration Options` and check the box that says "Update all new and existing partitions with metadata from the table"

 ### Out of Scope
 - Macie -- Terraform currently does not support Activating Macie, only subscribing Buckets to Scan to Macie